freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-flexbox/add-flex-superpowers-to-the-tweet-embed.md

 ---

 ## Description

 <section id='description'>

 To the right is the tweet embed that will be used as the practical example.
 Some of the elements would look better with a different layout.
-The last challenge demonstrated <code>display: flex</code>.
+The last challenge demonstrated `display: flex`.
 Here you'll add it to several components in the tweet embed to start adjusting their positioning.

 </section>

 ## Instructions

 <section id='instructions'>

-Add the CSS property <code>display: flex</code> to all of the following items - note that the selectors are already set up in the CSS:
+Add the CSS property `display: flex` to all of the following items - note that the selectors are already set up in the CSS:

-<code>header</code>, the header's <code>.profile-name</code>, the header's <code>.follow-btn</code>, the header's <code>h3</code> and <code>h4</code>, the <code>footer</code>, and the footer's <code>.stats</code>.
+`header`, the header's `.profile-name`, the header's `.follow-btn`, the header's `h3` and `h4`, the `footer`, and the footer's `.stats`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml